zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/2-build-composite-to-validate-payment.md

     ![](images/2/deployment.png)

 ### Details: ###
-To complete Part 1, please go to Chapter 2, from <ins>**page 11 to 53** in the  SOASuite12c_Tutorial.pdf</ins> document.
+To start, please go to Chapter 2, from <ins>**page 11 to 53** in the  SOASuite12c_Tutorial.pdf</ins> document.

-The tutorial pdf document can be found on the desktop of your OCI Linux instance.
+The lab tutorial pdf document can be found on the desktop of your OCI Linux instance.

 ![](images/2/soa-tutorialpdf.png)